“A kasbah-hotel deep in the southeast of Morocco, offering camel and jeep excursions into the spectacular Erg Chebbi dunes and beyond”

 - The dunes of Erg Chebbi are right on your doorstep - walk 5 minutes and you can lose yourself (hopefully not literally) in a sea of wind-sculpted sandscapes

-- Their oasis camp is in a magical spot, not shared with any other hotels - so you can have the silent dunes and starry skies all to yourselves
+- Their overnight oasis camp experience is magical (an exclusive to Kanz Erremal guests) - you'll have the silent dunes and starry skies all to yourself

 - The pool is a luxury in the middle of the desert; take a dip to cool off